azencot-group/SKD/README.md

 ## Training

-We provide the training file for the sprites dataset.
+We provide the training file for the sprites dataset that enables training from scratch.
 The sprites dataset can be found on a third-party [repo](https://github.com/YingzhenLi/Sprites).
 To run the training process:
 ```
 python train.py